AlahmadiQ8/redux-modules-transform-arr-to-obj/README.md

-code shift for redux-modules middleware.
+code shift for redux-modules old argument for `createModule` to the new one.

 ```
 transformations: [